 Birthdate: June 26, 2003 | Hometown: Franklin, Wisconsin

-Sam Mayer developed a love for speed at a young age and quickly proved to be a natural on the track.
-He officially started his racing career at the young age of four when he began racing the Kid Karts at Badger Raceway in his home state of Wisconsin.
+Sam Mayer officially started his rookie career at the age of four when he began racing the Kid Karts at Badger Raceway in his home state of Wisconsin.

 ENROLLED IN DRIVERS EDGE DEVELOPMENT